 10. Bass Grinder Free (Free)

-If you have some funds to invest in a plugin I would recommend you to invest and get a plugin with more varieties and options to choose from.
+If you are a beginner guitarist or producer, I would recommend you try the freeware plugins.
+Try them out and find the one that works for you.
+If you have some funds to invest in a plugin, I would recommend you get a plugin with more options to choose from.
 This way you will have more things to experiment with and get to know what kind of tones you like.